The ReAction group – Resilient healthcare and patient activation

 Seed project: Developing the Skeleton Avatar camera Technique (SAT) as a rapid, valid and sensitive measurement of mobility in elderly persons The main objective for this seed project within Linnaeus…

-Staff
+Staff members

-Strategic group
+Strategy group

-- Amanda Hellström Associate Professor
+- Amanda Hellström Associate professor

 - +46 480-44 67 04